Get familiar with the Lunacy interface

 The rest of the operations are accessible through the context menu invoked by a right-click over the required page name.

-There is also a special type of a page - the Symbols page.
+There is also a special type of a page - the Components page.
 For details, read here.

-The object list shows a tree of objects available on the current page.
+The objects list appears in left panel when you click the Objects content tab.
+It shows a tree of objects available on the current page.
 Lunacy automatically assigns names to objects and object groups as you create them, but you can rename them if you like.
 The figure below shows a view of an object list.

 If the names of objects in the list appear truncated, you can change the width of the panel as shown below.